(6 days, 5 nights, Sun. - Fri.)

-(includes all lodging, all meals, Timberline van shuttles, leaders, trail maps & narratives)
+Includes all lodging, all meals, Timberline van shuttles, leaders, trail maps and narratives.

+In 2013 National Geographic named Timberline's Columbia River Gorge hiking tour a "Trip of a Lifetime."
+We are proud to receive some recognition for our design of this exceptional tour.
 The historical role of the Columbia River Gorge in the westward expansion of our country was profound.
 Early explorers probed the mouth of the Columbia near present-day Astoria where the mighty river poured into the Pacific.
-Dreams of a water passage across the mountains to the Pacific lingered into the early years of the 19th century—a dream still cherished by Thomas Jefferson as he commissioned Lewis and Clark to explore the newly-acquired Louisiana Country.
+Dreams of a water passage across the mountains to the Pacific lingered into the early years of the 19th century—a dream still cherished by Thomas Jefferson as he commissioned Lewis and Clark to explore the newly acquired Louisiana Country.

 The Columbia Gorge also is a geologic wonder and its landscape truly reflects the power of nature.
 For millions of years, hundreds of erupting volcanoes frequently altered the course of the Columbia, ultimately creating one of the few canyons in the world oriented in an east-west direction.
 Near the end of the last Ice Age, the massive Missoula Floods swept across eastern Washington, scouring cliffs high above the river bed, creating one of the world’s greatest concentrations of waterfalls from tributaries left hanging above the river.
 No less than 77 of these falls can be found in the relatively short span between Troutdale and The Dalles.

 On Day 2, we’ll set out hiking along Eagle Creek, though quickly climbing well above the creek to 100 - foot Metlako Falls and Punchbowl Falls.
-We’ll continue to High Bridge, a metal footbridge spanning an incredible slot-like chasm, before reaching Skooknichuck Falls.
-Our ultimate destination is awesome Tunnel Falls before returning to our trailhead (12 miles).
+We’ll continue to High Bridge, a metal footbridge spanning an incredible slot-like chasm.

 So many falls, so little time but we’ll bag a bunch as we dedicate Day 3 to the falls of the Columbia Gorge.
-Before day’s end, we will have hiked to Latourell, Wahkeena, Horsetail and magnificent 620-foot Multnomah Falls (7 miles).
-And for those who want more, we teased you with a glimpse of Beacon Rock on Day 1; late afternoon of Day 3, we’ll climb the astounding trail with its 47 switchbacks to the rock’s summit (2.5 miles).
+Before day’s end, we will have hiked to Latourell, Wahkeena, Horsetail and magnificent 620 foot Multnomah Falls (7 miles).
+We will then van shuttle across the Bridge of the Gods and hike up famed Beacon Rock (2 miles).

-Following our final evening at Timberline, we’ll visit beautiful Tamanawas Falls, named by Native American inhabitants of the region who regarded this 100-foot curtain as a “friendly guardian spirit” protecting Hood’s eastern flank (5 miles).
+Following our final evening at Timberline on Day 6, we’ll visit beautiful Tamanawas Falls, named by Native American inhabitants of the region who regarded this 100-foot curtain as a “friendly guardian spirit” protecting Mt.
+Hood’s eastern flank (5 miles).
 Following lunch in Hood River, we’ll return to Portland where our Columbia River Gorge Hiking Tour concludes.

 |Day 1||Group assembles in Portland; Beacon Rock State Park—hike Hamilton Mountain||8 miles|